Alveel/minio-manager/README.md

 ## To do features

-- Disable bucket versioning if explicitly disabled.
-Currently, you can only enable it.
 - Check if policies are already attached to a user before running the "attach" command.
 - Automatically generate keepass database when it is configured as the secret backend while not present in the bucket.
 - Also sort policy Principals to prevent unnecessary policy updates.